ADHD as a Disability

 In the workplace, the classification of ADHD as a disability is governed by laws such as the Americans with Disabilities Act (ADA) in the United States.
 ADA protects individuals with disabilities from discrimination and requires employers to provide reasonable accommodations to qualified individuals.
 In some cases, employees with ADHD may request accommodations such as flexible work hours, noise reduction measures, or assistive technology to support their job performance.

-Challenges Associated With ADHD as a Disability
+Challenges Associated with ADHD as a Disability

 Executive Functioning Deficits